iampgzp/catchRun/README.md

 2. finish PlayerNode’s moving(postion: CGPoint) API
 3. Passing move data to other user. --> Actually it is already implemented, but with step 2, it will not show other user’s moving.
 4. need to check collision for player
-5. problem with bad access in “data.getBytes(&messageMove, length: sizeof(MessageMove))”
+5. problem with bad access in “data.getBytes(&messageMove, length: sizeof(MessageMove))” in Multiplayer.swift line 237, 238.:
+personal guess --> not able to decode NSData to a struct contains three property.